 - King University application.

 - A \$125.00 non-refundable application fee.

-- Official transcripts of all academic work demonstrating that the applicant holds a Baccalaureate degree in nursing and Master's degree with a GPA of 3.25 or higher from a degree program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) or other master's degrees from an accredited institution, including but not limited to a
+- Official transcripts of all academic work demonstrating that the applicant holds a Baccalaureate degree in nursing and Master's degree with a GPA of 3.0 or higher from a

-Master's Degree in Business Administration, a Master's Degree in Public Health, a Master's Degree in Health Care Administration or a Master's Degree in Health Education.
+degree program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) or other master's degrees from an accredited institution, including but not limited to a Master's Degree in Business Administration, a Master's Degree in Public Health, a Degree Master's in Health Care Administration or a Master's Degree in Health Education.

 - A 300-word essay describing the reason for seeking a DNP completed in current APA format. - A narrative description of past and current clinical practice. - A 2-3 page proposal identifying an evidencebased practice problem of focus.
 This may be a practice improvement issue, a clinical management problem, or an area of clinical research that the applicant will address while in the program.
-The essay must identify key resources necessary to complete the project. - Copy of current curriculum vitae or resume. - Copy of current unencumbered RN license from TN or an enhanced compact state with ability to practice in the state of Tennessee. - Copy of advanced practice nursing license and specialty certification if applicable. - Verification of Post-Baccalaureate Clinical and Practice Hours Document completed by the candidate's graduate nursing program.
+The essay must identify key resources necessary to complete the project. - Copy of current curriculum vitae or resume. - Copy of current unencumbered RN license in the state where DNP experiential hours (clinical project) will be completed - Copy of advanced practice nursing license and specialty certification if applicable. - Verification of Post-Baccalaureate Clinical and Practice Hours Document completed by the candidate's graduate nursing program.
 (Appendix F) - Professional scholarly accomplishments. - Professional organization participation. - Description of community service. - Admission exam is not required but GRE scores may be submitted. - Three letters of reference.
-At least one form a former dean, program director, or academic faculty, and at least one from a current or former supervisor. - An in-person or electronic interview with nursing faculty. - An impromptu writing sample at time of interview. - A graduate level statistics course completed within 5 years prior to program matriculation is highly encouraged but not required.
+At least one form a former dean, program director, or academic faculty, and at least one from a current or former supervisor. - An in-person or electronic interview with nursing faculty. - An impromptu writing sample at time of interview.

+• A graduate level statistics course completed within 5 years prior to program matriculation is highly encouraged but not required.